This list of the best power racks offers the best value and will take your home workouts to the next level. Let’s do this.

 This thing is an absolute unit.
 I’m not even sure I would call it a power rack with all of the bells and whistles that come with it.

-The width of the cage is the same as the R-3, but is over twice as long, with a total length of 80”.
+The width of the squat rack is the same as the R-3, but is over twice as long, with a total length of 80”.
 Multi-grip bar, plus both fat and skinny bars at the top of the cage.

-Concrete anchors sold separately for $14 (you can pick them up during the ordering process).
+Concrete anchors are sold separately for $14 (you can pick them up during the ordering process).

-For lifters who have a lot of storage requirements, want the usual Rogue heavy-duty durability and quality from their power rack, and have a space for the longer length, the R-6 is the best power rack for lifters who want a legit rack and have the space for it.
+For lifters who have a lot of storage requirements, want the usual Rogue heavy-duty durability and quality from their power rack, and have space for the longer length, the R-6 is the best power rack for lifters who want a legit rack and have the space for it.